kimnetics/JetBrains-Academy-JSONDatabase/README.md

 This project has two command line applications.
 One is a server that allows CRUD operations to a JSON data structure.
 The other is a client that can make CRUD requests to the server.

-JCommander to used to interpret the client side commands.
+JCommander is used to interpret the client side commands.

 The client and server communicate through Java sockets.